Academic Integrity and Intellectual Property Rights

 - If the student denies the allegation of academic dishonesty, if the case is a second violation, OR if the faculty member believes the severity of the incident may warrant a sanction more severe than is available to faculty, the faculty member will forward a written summary (Academic Dishonesty Report Form

-) of the incident to the Conduct Review Officer, which is usually the Dean of Students.
+) of the incident to the office of Civility and Community Standards.
 The summary must include relevant evidence.
-The Student Life Conduct Review Officer will institute disciplinary proceedings listed in the Student Code of Conduct in Chapter 4 of the Student Handbook
+The Conduct Review Officer will institute disciplinary proceedings listed in the Student Code of Conduct in Chapter 4 of the Student Handbook

 .
 In all cases, the disciplinary proceedings will begin with a pre-hearing conference between the Conduct Review Officer and the accused student.
 During the pre-hearing conference, the accused student(s) will have the opportunity to discuss and review all evidence as well as ask questions about the charges and the options available for resolution.
 During the pre-hearing conference the student will be presented with the following options: